endoflife-date/endoflife.date/products/nvidiaproducts.md

 - GT 645/620 is a Fermi card, even though all other 600 series are Kepler varients (with the exception of the above)
 - GT 705 has a GF119 (Fermi) and a GK208 (Kepler) varient.
 - GTX 745, 750 and 750 Ti are Maxwell, even though all other 700 series are Kepler varients (with the exception of the above)
+- All-in-one **desktops** are known to feature Mobile GPUs, which would make them fall under a different (and often shorter) support cycle.

 ### Laptop: